pagkly/Zed/Investopedia3/Heads of Agreement What You Need to Know.md

 -   Guidelines for negotiating a formal agreement
 -   A running list of agreed-to terms
 -   Proof to lenders or investors that both parties are committed to a formal agreement
--   A tool and guidelines for addressing confidentiality, due diligence, [intellectual property](https://www.investopedia.com/terms/i/intellectualproperty.asp), exclusivity, as well as other pre-contractual issues
+-   A tool and guidelines for addressing confidentiality, due diligence, [[intellectual property]](https://www.investopedia.com/terms/i/intellectualproperty.asp), exclusivity, as well as other pre-contractual issues

 ## Heads of Agreement: Binding or Not?